danthe1st/oidc-server/README.md

 This project contains an _OpenID Provider_ which can be used to provide central authentication for different services.
 For example, the "Login with Google/GitHub/etc" functionality you might see some websites using are based on OpenID Connect (OIDC).
 This project implements exactly that functionality and acts as a service that can be used to authenticate against.

 > [!WARNING]
 > Do not use this project in production or for anything important.
+This project does not make include all security capabilities from the OAuth2/OIDC standard and has not undergone the level of testing needed for production use.
-For these use-cases, consider using software like Keycloak or libraries like [Spring Resource Server](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/index.html).
+> For such use-cases, consider using software like Keycloak or libraries like [Spring Resource Server](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/index.html).
+Using this project for educational/learning purposes is perfectly fine.

 ### How to use